thallosaurus/thallosaurus.github.io/md/equipment.md

 # Equipment

-A little over a year ago I switched my musical workflow to hardware synthesizers.
-Because I'm a huge music production nerd I list my equipment here:
+A little over a year ago I switched my musical workflow to hardware synthesizers and oh my was it an improvment.
+You know, you sit in front of a PC all the time because of your job, you have to deal with bugs and glitches all day and when you come home, you really don't wanna see a PC again until the next day.
+So, I decided to build myself a small hardware-only synthesizer setup.
+And because I'm a huge music production nerd I list my whole equipment here, not just my hardware:

 ## Hardware